NotReal003/support/docs/guild-application.md

 - Fill in your answers.

-- Submit Application.**
+- Submit Application.
-::: PLEASE NOTE
+::: info
 Once we review your application, we will notify you about your application being accepted or rejected through the <#1133428794506608661> channel!
 :::